 Additional Events

 Optional events outside school and club practice time are offered periodically.
-Such events have included weekend workshops with specialty instructors, group attendance at circuses that are nearby, field trips to a local flying trapeze facility, and performing at local festivals.
+Such events have included performing at local festivals, weekend workshops with specialty instructors, group attendance at circuses that are nearby, and field trips to a local flying trapeze facility.
 Parents are encouraged to share information and ideas about such activities with the coaching staff – participation in these can greatly enrich the circus club experience.

 Club Fees

-Club fees will be calculated on a semester basis at the rate of $15 per session.
+Club fees will be calculated on a semester basis at the rate of $16 per session.
 Payment can be made for the full amount of the semester by check or credit card (see instructions below).
 If special circumstances require financial assistance or a payment plan, please contact Jens directly at jens@phxyouthcircus.org Otherwise, payment for an entire semester is required for membership in the club.
-If a student joins the club after the starting date, a pro-rated payment can be made by check.
+If a student joins the club after the starting date, an invoice can be made for a pro-rated amount and payment can be made by check or credit card.

-Checks can be made out to “TAPAZ-PYCA” (the Technical Assistance Partnership of Arizona – tapaz.org – is the fiscal sponsor of PYCA.
-TAPAZ sponsors many small non-profit community projects and is a branch of the Vitalyst Health Foundation).
+Checks can be made out to “TAPAZ-PYCA”.
+The Technical Assistance Partnership of Arizona (tapaz.org) is the fiscal sponsor of PYCA; it is a branch of the Vitalyst Health Foundation and sponsors many small non-profit community projects.

 Credit card payments can be made by clicking here

-Thursday Circus Stars semester first semester: 9 practice sessions: $135
+Thursday Circus Stars semester first semester; 10 meetings: $160

-Wednesday Circus Troupe second semester; 18 sessions: $270
+Wednesday Circus Troupe second semester; 18 meetings: $288

-Thursday Circus Star second semester; 18 sessions: $270
+Thursday Circus Star second semester; 18 meetings: $288

 What to Bring / What to Wear